OO-LD/schema/README.md

 You can explore this in the [interactive playground](https://oo-ld.github.io/playground/)

-Please note that **OO-LD schema documents should not be interpreted as JSON-LD documents** because this would apply `@context` on the schema itself.
+Please note that **OO-LD schema documents must not be interpreted as JSON-LD documents** because this would apply `@context` on the schema itself.
 The motivation behind this is to have a single document so schemas can be aggregated using both the JSON-SCHEMA `$ref` and the JSON-LD remote `@context` pointing the same resource.

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%